oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-application-and-routes/review-application-and-routes.md

 Estimated Time: 20 minutes

-### About Oracle REST Data Services (ORDS) and developer tools
+### About Oracle REST Data Services (ORDS) and Developer Tools
-This lab will discuss a variety of Enterpruise and open source technologies, including:
+This lab will discuss a variety of Enterprise and open source technologies, including:
 - Oracle REST Data Services (ORDS)
-- Oracle Clould Infrastructure (OCI) <i>Always Free</i> Tier Tenancy
+- Oracle Cloud Infrastructure (OCI) <i>Always Free</i> Tier Tenancy
-- Datbase Actions
+- Database Actions
 <!-- I'm actually not sure about cURL, but I don't want to forget it -->
 <!-- Make sure any changes here are also included in the Learn More section - we'll want to include those resources as well  -->
 - cURL